GoyalLab/SingletCodeWebsite/docs/packageDocumentation.rst

     .. code-block:: python
         cellLabelList, stats = get_singlets(df, dataset_name = "Sample1")

-    singletList is a pandas dataframe that contains 5 rows: cellID, barcode, sample, nUMI and label.
+    **cellLabelList** is a pandas dataframe that contains 5 rows: cellID, barcode, sample, nUMI and label.
 Label is whether the particular cell ID and barcode combination has been called a singlet or not.
 It is possible that the same cell ID may have been labelled a doublet for a different barcode, but if it is labelled singlet atleast once, the cell has been identified as a singlet.

     To get a dataframe containing just the singlets, you can run this:

     .. code-block:: python
         singletList = cellLabelList[cellLabelList["label"] == "singlet"]

-    stats contains the statistics for each sample present in your dataset about: total cells, total number of singlets, number of singlets recovered from different categories of singlets (like single barcode singlets, muli-barcode singlets, dominant UMI singlets), number of cells removed due to low UMI counts for the barcode and number of non-determined since singletCode can identify only truly singlet cells but not be certain if the other cells are truly not singlets.
+    **stats** contains the statistics for each sample present in your dataset about: total cells, total number of singlets, number of singlets recovered from different categories of singlets (like single barcode singlets, muli-barcode singlets, dominant UMI singlets), number of cells removed due to low UMI counts for the barcode and number of non-determined since singletCode can identify only truly singlet cells but not be certain if the other cells are truly not singlets.

     You can save the singlets list in a .txt file and the list of cell IDs in each category of singlets by setting **save_all_singlet_categories** parameter to true.